Park Hotels & Resorts Inc. (PK) Shares Down Despite Recent Market Volatility

-Park Hotels & Resorts Inc. (NYSE: PK)’s stock price has decreased by -6.78 compared to its previous closing price of 14.02.
-Despite this, the company has experienced a -6.51% fall in its stock price over the last five trading sessions.
+Park Hotels & Resorts Inc. (NYSE: PK)’s stock price has decreased by -1.85 compared to its previous closing price of 12.46. but the company has seen a -13.51% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Park Hotels & Resorts Inc. (NYSE: PK) Right Now?